 - To remove sweat stains from your clothes, it is best to soak them with water and vinegar.

-- Try changing deodorant, there are some specially formulated to prevent stains on clothing.
+- Try using a deodorant that is specially formulated to prevent stains on clothing.

 Soak garment in cold water for an hour.
 Then wash as usual.
 If the stain does not come off, try removal with a mixture of white vinegar and alcohol.

 - To remove pen ink stains, soak the garment overnight with liquid detergent.
-Then wash as directed by label.
+Then wash as directed on label.

 - You can also dip the stain in warm milk or lemon juice for an hour and then rinse with water.